 If you have come across any individuals of Vietnamese descent, there’s a good chance their surname is Nguyen – a designation so widespread it comprises 39% of the total population.
 Compare that with Smith, the most common last name in the United States, which makes up just 0.83% of the population.

 Written with diacritics, the correct Vietnamese pronunciation of Nguyễn can be heard here.

-But because Vietnamese tones are unique to the language, there are several acceptable ways for foreigners to pronounce Nguyen:
+But because Vietnamese tones are unique to the language (and thus difficult for non-native speakers to pronounce), there are several acceptable ways for foreigners to say Nguyen:

 - Win/When: Silent Ng